alpersonalwebsite/react/05_controlled-components.md

 #### .map() and key attribute

 Before jumping to other topic, let´s address one possible issue in our code setting a context.
-Daily, we interact with lists that filters (aka, update) its composition or results.
-Example: Amazon searcher and suggested keys/terms/products.
+Daily, we interact with lists that filter (aka, update) their composition or results.
+Example: Amazon search and suggested keys/terms/products.
 However, as you probably noticed, there´s "some kind of delay" that allows you to receive suggestions per words or terms and not per letters.

 Let´s modify our previous example.
 Before closing the div, add...